The 3 Best Small RV Air Conditioners: Brand Buying Guide

 These units have a reversing valve that converts the AC into a heating pump.

-The only possible downside that we can think of is that these units usually cost in excess of $600.
-So, if you mostly stick to warm places, it will be an unwanted feature and an added expense that can be avoided.
+The only possible downside is that these units usually cost more than $600.
+So, if you mostly stick to warm places, this will be an unwanted feature and an expense that can be avoided.

 Wrapping Up